opus1993/pubrepo/content/post/Chicago R Collaborative 2020/index.md

 ## Who was involved

-The four event organizers arranged for 13 mentors and ultimately 37 participants arranged in [teams](https://chircollab.github.io/#team) to be fully engaged for two days.
+The four event organizers arranged for 13 mentors and ultimately [37 participants](https://chircollab.github.io/#team) for two days.
 Our backgrounds varied, including academia, consulting, several industries, and all levels of experience.

 After introductions, we had icebreaker discussions on topics including: